SreehariRamMohan/Peargauge/README.md

 Deployed on Heroku

-Run backend with python server.py
+Run backend with python server.py (not flask run because flask-socketio requires you to run the server with python server.py)